Just the 12 Michelin stars

-Woop woop!
-Our county has done us proud with 12 Michelin stars twinkling in the revered 2018 guide.
-Strap me in and pass me my golden fork… it’s time to EAT!
+Berkshire's done us proud with 12 Michelin stars twinkling in the 2018 guide.
+It’s time to EAT!

 The judge’s scores are in, they’ve held up their Michelin paddle boards, and there were chefs popping corks and doing a little dance all over Berkshire.
 Pass me a gold fork… let’s eat.